Asymptotics of multivariate sequences, part III: quadratic points

 \subsection{Reduction to integrals of meromorphic forms over projective cycles}

 In this section we prove Theorems~\ref{th:no plane} and~\ref{th:cone and plane}.
-The first step is to show that the linearization in Lemma~\ref{lem:exp} may be integrated term by term, and also that the chain of integration may be replaced by the cone $\conechain^\delta$.
-With $\CC_\ww$ as in Theorem~\ref{th:eta cone}, we recall from~\eqref{eq:contrib-chain} the quantity
+The first step is to show that the linearization in Lemma~\ref{lem:exp} may be integrated term by term.
+With $\dchain$ and the local pieces $\{ \dchain (\ww) \}$ defined as in Theorem~\ref{th:eta cone}, we recall from~\eqref{eq:contrib-chain} the quantity